 Signs and Symptoms

 It is important for you to know your cat’s normal temperament and behavior.
 Just the slightest change could be a sign that your cat is sick or in pain.
-Since your cat is nonverbal and can’t tell you he is in pain, your veterinarian relies on you to determine if there are any abnormal behavior patterns that may be pain related.
+Since your cat is nonverbal and can’t tell you he is in pain, we rely on you to determine if there are any abnormal behavior patterns that may be pain related.
 If your cat displays any of the following changes, contact us or your primary immediately.

 Management of Your Cat’s Pain

-Your cat’s pain management plan that you develop with your veterinarian may include:
+Your cat’s pain management plan with our help may include:

 Monitoring

-Once a veterinary plan has been developed, you may be asked to monitor your cat at home.
-It is important that you receive verbal instructions or written instructions, and ask for a hands-on demonstration of how to administer medications and handle your cat at home.
+Once a pain management plan has been developed, you may be asked to monitor your cat at home.
+You would receive verbal instructions or written instructions, and if needed we can offer hands-on demonstration of how to administer medications and handle your cat at home.

 When you are monitoring your cat at home, we recommend that you:

-• Schedule follow up appointments with your veterinarian to share your observations.
+- Schedule follow up appointments to share your observations.

 Continuous management is required for chronically painful conditions, and for acute conditions until pain is resolved.
 When pain is not recognized or managed, it can result in what may be considered unfavorable behavior changes.

 Please remember – cats do not act out of spite, and any behavior change can be a sign of pain or another health problem.
-Being able to recognize and manage your cat’s pain can be as life preserving as any other veterinary medical treatment.
+Being able to recognize and manage your cat’s pain can be it's last resort for a happier and healthier life.

 If your cat is showing signs of pain or you have questions about the health of your cat, please contact us to schedule a visit or call us today to see how we can help!